• Skip to primary navigation

 4 imitation crab sticks, roughly chopped into thinner pieces

-3 tbsp Japanese Mayo
+3 tablespoon Japanese Mayo

 How to make an Inkigayo Sandwich